johdavken/resintimer/README.md

 - Import pastes a JSON recipe and can load it.

+- Keep a default save for your line to avoid having to add hopper weights each time.
+Adjust them over time if needed to improve timing. (if you run out early, add weight to compensate for next time)

 **Notes**

 Resin Timer autosaves locally in your browser (no network required).
+Need to track multiple lines?
+I keep a copy active in different browsers (Chrome and Firefox)

 “Show all hoppers” reveals incomplete entries with warning badges.